Tinos Poseidon Sanctuary

 Location: Kionia

-The Sanctuary of Poseidon in Tinos Greece, Cyclades: One of the most important sanctuaries of Poseidon in the ancient times was located in Tinos, in a walking distance from the beach of Kionia.
-In fact, Tinos was the only island of the Cyclades that has dedicated an entire temple to Poseidon, the god of the sea.
-Along with him, his wife, the sea nymph Amphitrite, was also being worshiped.
+In ancient times, Tinos was home to the culturally important Sanctuary of Poseidon, located within walking distance from the modern settlement of Kionia.
+Interestingly, Tinos was the only Cycladic island that had dedicated an entire temple to Poseidon, the god of the sea.
+Along with him, his wife, the sea nymph Amphitrite, was also worshiped.
+Today, only the excavated foundations of this ancient temple can be seen in the area, serving as evidence of the island’s religious history.

-The exact date of this temple's construction is unknown, but archaeologists believe that it dates from the 4th century A.D, maybe even a bit earlier, therefore it belongs to the Hellenistic period.
-Due to this temple, Tinos became an important religious center and many people would first come here to clean and purify themselves and then they would go to the sacred island of Delos.
-In January and February, religious ceremonies known as Poseidonia were celebrated to honor the god.
+Archaeologists believe the temple dates to the 4th century BC, maybe even a bit earlier, firmly placing it in the Hellenistic period.
+Around the 3rd century BC, it was reconstructed and its fame started to spread.
+Tinos quickly became an important religious center and many travelers would visit the site to seek healing from Poseidon, before venturing out to the sacred island of Delos.
+In January and February, religious ceremonies known as Poseidonia were celebrated to honor the god, consisting of theatrical performances, athletic events, and sacrifices.

 Map